 Monitor was established on 5 January 2004 with responsibility for authorising, monitoring and regulating NHS foundation trusts.
 On 1 April 2013 it took on additional duties as the sector regulator for health services in England, responsible for protecting and promoting the interests of patients, and with concurrent powers alongside the Competition and Markets Authority to enforce competition law in respect of the provision of healthcare services in England.
 This section of the GOV.UK web site includes information on Monitor’s role and responsibilities.
 Content here will in due course be incorporated into the separate website of NHS Improvement, of which Monitor has been a part since 1 April 2016.

 The Northern Ireland Social Care Council (NISCC) is the body responsible for regulating and registering the social care workforce in Northern Ireland.
 Its register is searchable online.
 Other content includes codes of practice, the Conduct Rules, consultations, and a “Fitness to Practise & Hearings” section which includes downloadable decisions.

 The Nursing and Midwifery Council (NMC) regulates nurses and midwives in the UK and maintains a register of qualified nurses, midwives and specialist community public health nurses.
 The register is searchable online.
 Other site content includes information on the fitness to practise process, with details of recent hearing outcomes; fitness to practise annual reports; links to legislation; the NMC code of conduct; and circulars.

 Ofcom (the Office of Communications) is the independent regulator and competition authority for the media and communications industries in the UK.
 It was created in December 2003 from a merger of the Broadcasting Standards Commission, the Independent Television Commission, Oftel, the Radio Authority and the Radio Communications Agency.
-Since 1 October 2011 it has also been responsible for the regulation of the UK’s postal services, and since 3 April 2017 of the BBC.
+It has also been responsible for the regulation since 1 October 2011 of the UK’s postal services, and since 3 April 2017 of the BBC.
 Information and documents on the site include consultations, codes of practice, guidance, reports, and selected material from the former sites of the defunct “legacy regulators”.
 An Enforcement section within the “Stakeholders” area includes details of Ofcom’s competition and other regulatory enforcement casework since 1996, in the Competition and Consumer Enforcement Bulletin.